olofk/fusesoc/doc/source/user/cli.rst

 ***************

 FuseSoC is a command-line tool; this section explains how to use it.
-The following content is aiming at users who already have a hardware design which uses FuseSoC.
+The following content is aimed at users who already have a hardware design which uses FuseSoC.

 Build a design
 ==============